 The fix completely changes, however, the tax benefit offered to patrons who sell grain, for example, to their cooperative.
 Instead of the 20-percent deduction calculated based upon their gross sales, the cooperative patron is subject to a new bifurcated calculation and a hybrid 199A deduction.
 Essentially, the fix gives the cooperative patron a deduction that blends the new 199A deduction with the old 199 DPAD deduction (all within the new 199A).* Depending upon their individual situations, cooperative patrons may be advantaged, disadvantaged, or essentially treated the same by selling to a cooperative rather than selling to a non-cooperative.
 While the significant advantage is gone, the complexity certainly is not.

-First, patrons calculate the 20 percent 199A(a) QBI deduction that would apply if they had sold the commodity to a non-cooperative.
+First, patrons calculate their 20 percent QBI (199A(b)(2)) deduction.
 But they don’t stop there.
-The patron must then, pursuant to 199A(b)(7), subtract from that initial 199A(a) deduction amount whichever of the following is smaller:
+The patron must then, pursuant to 199A(b)(7), subtract from that initial QBI deduction calculation whichever of the following is smaller:

 Note that if the patron does not pay W-2 wages to any employees, no reduction is required.
-But we are still not done.
-Once that amount is backed out, patrons get to add an additional “DPAD-like” deduction (if any) passed through to them by the cooperative pursuant to 199A(g)(2)(A).
+The patron may then caclulate their 20 percent QBI deduction.
+But cooperative patrons are still not done.
+They will get to add an additional “DPAD-like” deduction (if any) passed through to them by the cooperative pursuant to 199A(g)(2)(A).
 The determination of the amount of this new “DPAD-like” deduction will generally range from 0 to 9 percent of the cooperative's qualified production activities income (QPAI) atrributable to that patron's sales.
 The final amount passed through to the patron is at the discretion of the cooperative.
 It is governed by language copied directly from the old DPAD provision.
 In any event, the overall amount a cooperative can choose to pass through to its members cannot exceed 50 percent of the value of the wages the cooperative pays to its employees.The farmer's deduction cannot exceed taxable income (subtracting the 20 percent QBI deduction detailed above, but not subtracting capital gain).